codibre/nestjs-context/libs/nestjs-context-winston/README.md

 // ✅ Correct - accumulate metadata and log once
 this.logger.addMeta('userId', '123');
 this.logger.addMeta('operation', 'login');
-this.logger.info('Login performed'); // Log with all metadata

-// ✅ Also correct - direct metadata in the log this.logger.info('Login performed', { userId: '123', operation: 'login' });

 // ❌ Avoid - multiple logs
 this.logger.info('Starting login', { userId: '123' });